vicluq/React-JS/Notes.md

 - I can read the recoil state anywhere and set it anywhere in my App.
 - Every **component that reads the Recoil State will suffer re-render** when there are changes to it

-#### Using Selectors
+<h4 id='recoil-selectors'>Using Selectors</h4>

-> Selectors are a piece of state that relie on an atom state information
+> Selectors are a piece of state that relie on an atom state information, hus meaning that they have their value changed if an atom's state changes, which the selector 'depends' on, the selector will also change

 - They are used to read and return information based on an atom
 - By default they should always have the **get method** and a **key**